-Over the past few months transit agencies across the country and globe, including NNEPRA, have been impacted by the COVID-19 coronavirus pandemic.
+Since March 2020, transit agencies across the country and globe, including NNEPRA, have been impacted by the COVID-19 coronavirus pandemic.

-After a sharp decline in Downeaster ridership beginning in mid-March and restrictions on travel, the difficult decision to temporarily suspend Downeaster operations was made by the NNEPRA Board on April 10 and implemented on April 13.
+After a sharp decline in Downeaster ridership beginning in mid-March and restrictions on travel, the difficult decision to temporarily suspend Downeaster operations was made by the NNEPRA Board of Directors on April 10 and implemented on April 13.

 Lost ticket revenue and funding to assist in the return of service when restrictions are lifted will be supported by the Coronavirus Aid, Relief and Economic Security Act (CARES Act), a federal stimulus package passed in late March for public transit agencies and operating assistance for Amtrak.

 The NNEPRA Team has adapted to hybrid and remote work environments and has remained actively focused on the days beyond these troubling times with the safety of passengers and crews being a top priority.